 - Grains: wheat and rye

-- Dairy: milk, custard, yogurt, and soft cheeses
+- Dairy: milk, yogurt, and cheese

 - Other: sugar-free gum and honey

 In a low FODMAP diet, you will eliminate certain foods for several weeks then gradually reintroduce them, monitoring their effect.